csm-actions/securefix-action/README.md

 5. The server workflow validates the request
 6. The server workflow pushes a commit to the client repository

+### :bulb: Why are labels used?

+Securefix Action uses `label` event to trigger a server workflow.
+Generally `workflow_dispatch` or `repository_dispatch` events are used to trigger workflows by API, but they require either `repo:write` or `actions:write`.
+These permissions are too strong.
+So we looked for better events from [all events](https://docs.github.com/en/actions/writing-workflows/choosing-when-your-workflow-runs/events-that-trigger-workflows), and we found `label` event.

 ## Getting Started

 1. Create two repositories from templates [demo-server](https://github.com/new?template_name=demo-server&template_owner=securefix-action) and [demo-client](https://github.com/new?template_name=demo-client&template_owner=securefix-action)